Whiteknight/Acquaintance/README.md

     // Handle at most 10 queued messages on the current thread. messageBus.EmptyActionQueue(10);

+You can use this method to integrate Acquaintance into some other message processing loop.

 Second, you can create a runloop on the current thread, and process messages on the current thread as they arrive.

     messageBus.RunEventLoop();

+`RunEventLoop` has some optional arguments which can be used to exit the runloop when it's time to do something else.

 ### Thread-Safe Pub/Sub